-Nestled near the source of the River Nile in a city called Jinja, Uganda, stories of loss and hardship fill young children’s lives.
+Nestled near the source of the River Nile in a city called Jinja, Uganda, stories of loss and hardship occur on a daily basis.

 John‘s mother is deceased and his father is unable to care for him.
 Sarah’s mother passed away after giving birth, and her father was unable to care for her.
 Caroline was given up at 3 months old, with her family unable to care for her.
 A 14-year-old mom is kicked out of her family and village.
-She is pregnant from rape and contemplating suicide.
+She is pregnant against her will and shamed.

-These individuals are all victim of a dark enemy: generational poverty.
+These individuals are victims of a dark enemy: generational poverty.
 This cycle, which prevents individuals from experiencing a quality life, is perpetuated by many factors in Uganda, some including:

 - Lack of education, as school is not free in Uganda.

 - The stigma and financial burden of caring for children with special needs.